aitnasser/odoo_invoice_amount_in_words/README.rst

    :alt: License: AGPL-3

 ==============
-Number In Words Invoice Module
+Invoice Amount in Words
 ==============

-Add a numbers in words field to invoice
+Add the amount in words in generated Invoices.

 Installation
 ============